feross/queue-microtask/README.md

 This package (`queue-microtask`) is four times smaller than `immediate`, twice as small as `asap`, and twice as small as using `process.nextTick` and letting the browser bundler shim it automatically.

 Note: This package does not have proper microtask support in old browsers.
 Instead, old browsers fallback to `setTimeout`.
-This will be slower, but it allows us to avoid include a complicated solution.
+This will be slower, but it allows us to avoid including a complicated solution.

 Since the `queueMicrotask` API is supported in Chrome, Firefox, Safari, Opera, and Edge (canary), **the vast majority of users will get the optimal experience**.
 Any JS environment with `Promise`, which is almost all of them, also get the optimal experience.
 If you need optimal performance in old browsers, use one of the alternative packages.